yhabib/JavaScript30/14 - JavaScript References VS Copying/readme.md

 * Null
 * Undefined

 These types are always manipulated by **value**.
-This means that if we define a variable as of theses types, and then we pass it to a function or create a new variable from it, this *copy* variable will will have a copy of the value of the orignal variable.
+This means that if we define a variable as of these types, and then we pass it to a function or create a new variable from it, this *copy* variable will will have a copy of the value of the orignal variable.
 Any change to one of these will have no repercusion for the other one.
 For example:

 ```javascript